abhijit-s/obsidian-vault-abhi.foxtel.io/Work/History v2/Design/Data Model/Kayo/Kayo Viewing - Data Model - Redis.md

 ### 3. Store history as a singular json array.

 This was finalised as the approach since it offers the best of both worlds.
-- Keeps keys to a minimum, i.e. single key for the entire history and possibly an additional one for maintaining viewing sessions (to be elaborated further)
+- Keeps keys to a minimum, i.e. single key for the entire history and possibly an additional one for maintaining viewing sessions (to be elaborated further).
-- Allows for flexibility in performing searches for items within the array using `jsonpath` as supported by the Redisjson module
+- Allows for flexibility in performing searches for items within the array using `jsonpath` as supported by the [Redisjson](https://docs.aws.amazon.com/memorydb/latest/devguide/json-gs.html) module.
+- Writes can be optimised by the recorder using certain known domain paradigms.

+There are some limitations that it introduces, such as:
+- Makes pagination difficult to implement, specially when the notion of a batch/page is at the 'content' level and can shift based on the type of lookups performed.
+Ex:
+	- for shows the number of items is equivalent to the number of shows and not individual assets.
+	- when performing lookups by say, `sport` a page would need to only have items matching that criteria, but the underlying array has several other items.
+	- more importantly, paging relies on some type of imposed ordering - in our case it is by recency, which we cannot efficiently maintain in a json array.

-## Sample
+## Representation
 Sample